 Thanks to the many credit cards that don’t charge withdrawal and foreign transaction fees, it is possible to withdraw cash at an ATM abroad completely free of charge with a credit card.
 It has become a trend, however, that the ATM operators in some countries charge an additional fee (as can be seen in the cover photo).
 This fee, that is not charged by your bank, usually costs around €1 – €5.

 Over the last years, many Travel-Dealz readers have reported the fees that they’ve had to pay and gave hints as to where you can avoid these surcharges.
-Thanks to our readers, we now have information about 40 countries.
+Thanks to our readers, we now have information about over 50 countries.
 Feel free to help and leave your own experiences as a comment.

 Table of contents